opensafely/tpp-code-counts/reporting/outputs/prefix_matching_analysis.md

 ## Overall Summary

-- Total codelists analyzed: 86
+- Total codelists analyzed: 93
 - Builder codelists: 55
 - Uploaded codelists: 31
+- Inline codelists: 7

 A 'builder' codelist is one created using the OpenCodelists builder tool, whereas an 'uploaded' codelist is one uploaded directly by a user.
-They are reported separately in places because in the builder, children of included codes get automatically included (unless explicitly excluded), whereas in uploaded codelists they are deliberately excluded.
+'Inline' codelists are hardcoded values in analysis code.
+They are reported separately in places because in the builder, children of included codes get automatically included (unless explicitly excluded), whereas in uploaded and inline codelists they are deliberately excluded.

 ## Primary diagnosis field